TechnicJelle/GPUForBeginners/docs/README.md

 2. [Chapter 1: Blank Screen](chapter01/README.md)
 3. [Chapter 2: First Triangle](chapter02/README.md)

+## Support

+If, at any time, you get stuck following this guide, or if you have a question, please don't hesitate to ask in one of the [SDL Communities](https://wiki.libsdl.org/SDL3/FAQCommunities)!

 ## Other Info

 The source code for this website, and the full source code for all the chapters is hosted on GitHub: